Course TTa: Foundations of Reliable Embedded Systems

 If you decide not to complete the Certification Programme after you have started, any refunds are entirely at our discretion.

-We may accept payment by credit card for on-line versions of the SafeTTy Certified programme.
+We may accept payment by credit card (via PayPal) for on-line versions of the SafeTTy Certified programme: we do not have any access to credit card details during this payment process.

 Please contact us if you have any questions about this course.